 Andy Roberts is a former corporate finance specialist with twelve years of experience at KPMG in London and Sydney.
 In 2004 he began a new and exciting career in leadership coaching and wellbeing.

-In 2006 he took a masters degree in Applied Positive Psychology at the University of East London and in 2007 he became an accredited emotional intelligence coach using the Mayer Salovey Caruso MSCEIT abilities based assessment model.
+In 2006 he took a masters degree in Applied Positive Psychology at the University of East London.
+In 2007 he became an accredited emotional intelligence coach using the Mayer Salovey Caruso MSCEIT abilities based assessment model.

 He lectures in mindfulness and resilience to year one medicine, pharmacy and dentistry students at James Cook University.
-A recent piece of research, with over four hundred medical students, found that after attending his program usage of resilience and mindfulness techniques had increased significantly and there was also a reduction in stigma associated with mental health.
-He has also created online transition programs for students in the College of Medicine and Dentistry moving into their working roles as well as an eight module emotional intelligence program for Mater Health hospital.
+A recent piece of research, with over one thousand medical students, found that resilience and mindfulness techniques had increased significantly after attending his program, and there was also a reduction in stigma associated with mental health.
+He has also created online transition programs for students in the College of Medicine and Dentistry moving into their working roles and an eight module emotional intelligence program for Mater Health hospital.